kwaschny/unwanted-twitch/tests/acceptance-tests.md

 ## Test Case: Blacklisting categories works
 1. Open [twitch.tv/directory](https://www.twitch.tv/directory).
-- [ ] A label named "Hide Category" is on the top left corner of each cover.
+- [ ] A label named "X" is on the top right corner of each cover.
 2. Click on one of the labels.
 - [ ] The cover disappeared without leaving behind an empty space.
 3. Reload the page.